4d/docs/docs/API/SessionClass.md

 The `Session` object of remote client sessions is available from:

 - Project methods that have the [Execute on Server](../Project/code-overview.md#execute-on-server) attribute (they are executed in the "twinned" process of the client process),
-- Triggers.
+- Triggers,
+- `On Server Open Connection` and `On Server Shutdown Connection` database methods.

-For information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.
+For more information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.

 #### Stored procedures session